drsanti/temporal-repository/README.md

 - You have 25 minutes to complete the two.

-- You must follow the given requirements (`-2` per wrong point).
+- You must follow the given requirements (`-2` per mistake).

-- Submit your codes into the provided google form.
+- Submit your codes into the provided Google Form.

-- When time-out, the submission system will close automatically.
+- When time-out, the submission system will be closed automatically.

 - ALL communication are not allowed. `DO NOT CHEAT!!`.